msecrist-couchbase/smallcb-training-capella/README.md

-iframe for access to web admin portal? need server-side proxy in golang? perhaps access to just query workbench? ns-server does not like iframes, so need header rewrites?
+iframe for access to web admin portal? need server-side proxy in golang? perhaps access to just query workbench?
+  DONE: ns-server does not like iframes, so the proxy removes
+    the X-Frame-Options DENY header from the response.

 or pop up web admin portal in separate tab? with rewrites / injection of headline messages